Control room with a high flexibility

-The studios Otari MX80 was owned by great producer Douglas Carr and used for recordings with artists such as Meja, Ace of Base, Leila K and Army of Lovers.
+The studios Otari MX80 was owned by great producer Douglas Carr and used for recordings with Swedish artists such as Meja, Ace of Base, Leila K and Army of Lovers.

-Analog recording — pros and cons
+Analog recording

 Differences

 The MX-80 at Omnivox is a 24-track.
 If you decide to work purely in analog, thats the number of channels you have got.
-(There are methods of cheating – more later).
-Probably rewer than you are used to, but many classic albums have been recorded with less.
-Fewer channels means you have to take more immediate decisions. consider track-space, and think about whether you really have room for 12 mics on the drums alone.
+But many great albums have been recorded with less!

 Preparations